 In Monet’s The Rue Montorguel in Paris, there is a sense of movement from the vast numbers of people combined with the simplified brushwork.

 You can really feel the strong gust of wind in the painting below, with the tree branches being pulled to the left of the painting.
-Also, notice how the brushwork used for the grass and plants on the ground also lean towards the left.
-Subtle touches like this can make a significant difference; think about what the painting would look like if the brushwork for the ground was actually leaning towards the right.
+Also, notice how the brushwork used for the grass and plants on the ground also leans towards the left.
+Subtle touches like this can make a significant difference; think about what the painting would look like if the brushwork for the ground was actually leaning toward the right.